enesselcukk/FoodApp/README.md

   * [Navigation][4] Handle everything needed for in-app navigation.
   * [LiveData][5] Build data objects that notify views when the underlying database changes.
   * [ViewModel][6] Easily schedule asynchronous tasks for optimal execution.
-  * [Coroutines][7] A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
   * [Room][8] Access your app's SQLite database with in-app objects and compile-time checks.
   * [Retrofit][9] for turns your HTTP API into a Java interface
   * [Gson][10] for convert Java Objects into their JSON representation